A Guide To Workers' Compensation

 workers' compensation benefits that are provided to persons employed by private employers

 in Tennessee.
 This act placed responsibility for administering the state employee

 Workers' Compensation Program in the Division of Claims Administration of the State

 Tennessee workers' compensation laws are designed to provide benefits to employees who are injured as the result of an accident which occurs in the course of employment.
 There is no clear cut definition available to describe when an injury is or is not compensable.
 Employees should perform the duties of their job in a careful manner and report any conditions in the workplace which are hazardous to the Associate Director, Physical Plant.

 This guideline is intended to be a summary of the Workers' Compensation Program and does not address every detail of the Program.
-Should you have questions regarding this Program, please feel free to contact Human Resources or the Division of Claims Administration (615-741-2734) for further information.
+Should you have questions regarding this Program, please feel free to contact the Environmental Health & Safety Office at 931-221-6103 or the Division of Claims Administration (615-741-2734) for further information.